isabella232/pywps.org/history/index.md

 ## 2016-02

-PyWPS-4 branch was merged to official PyWPS repository as it's `master` branch.
+PyWPS-4 branch was merged to official PyWPS repository as its `master` branch.
-PyWPS moved to http://pywps.org domain, finally!
+PyWPS moved to <http://pywps.org> domain, finally!